Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Methods

-For all open-source models, we use the HuggingFace libraries to train for one epoch with eight gradient accumulation steps, using an Adam optimizer.
-We also experiment with the effect of formatting examples with each model's tokenizer's BOS, EOS tokens.
-BOS (Beginning of Sentence) and EOS (End of Sentence) tokens are typically defined and used during LLM pre-training.
-We hypothesize that the inclusion or exclusion of these tokens during fine-tuning may have a subtle effect on the model's performance.
+During training, we performed a number of ablation experiments, changing the following in a full-factorial manner for the open-source models: \begin{enumerate} \item \textbf{Training Epochs}.
+We varied the number of training epochs for the model.
+Training a model for a single epoch means that the model sees every example in the training set once.
+Training for \emph{n} epochs means that the model sees every example in the training set \emph{n} times.
+Varying the number of training epochs thus influences the quantity of training tokens to which the model is exposed, as well as the number of repeated examples to which the model is exposed. \item \textbf{Example formatting}.
+We varied the examples' formatting such that all training examples were prepended and appended with the model's BOS, EOS tokens or not depending on the ablation condition.
+BOS (Beginning of Sentence) and EOS (End of Sentence) tokens are typically defined and used during LLM pre-training to semantically capture the start and end of a training document.
+We hypothesized that the inclusion or exclusion of these tokens during fine-tuning may have an effect on the model's performance. \end{enumerate}

-Finally, if a model has multiple possible training objectives (such as Flan-T5, which can be trained with either a causal language modeling objective or a sequence-to-sequence objective), we evaluate model performance under both objectives by training once under each objective.
-Open-AI's proprietary models do not offer the same points of articulation in training as the open-source models, so we are unable to perform the same experiments with tokens and training objectives for GPT-3 and GPT-3.5 Turbo.